 Miri is a city that has been developed and transformed over the years.
 Being one of the major towns in Sarawak, Miri has never failed to please its visitors with various attractions and activities.
-There is always something new for you to explore, from natural beauty to cultural heritage, when you come by.
+With so many places to explore, here are some of the top Miri attractions you should not miss out on.

-Canada Hill, also known as Miri Hill, towers behind the city centre with a height of 150 meters (492 feet).
-If you love watching sunrises or sunsets, this hill is an excellent spot for that, besides providing a panoramic view of the small city and the South China Sea in the distance.
-It is relatively easy to get here, as there are taxis or Grab cars at your service.
+As one of the most popular Miri attractions, Canada Hill, also known as Miri Hill, towers behind the city centre at 150 metres (492 feet).
+If you love watching sunrises or sunsets, this hill is an excellent spot, besides providing a panoramic view of the small city and the South China Sea in the distance.
+It is relatively easy to get here, as taxis or Grab cars are at your service.

-Furthermore, you can visit other notable tourist attractions like The Grand Old Lady and the Petroleum Museum on top, with a restaurant nearby.
+Furthermore, you can visit other notable tourist attractions like The Grand Old Lady and the Petroleum Museum at the top, with a restaurant nearby.
 You can come any time as it operates on a 24-hour basis.

 When you arrive at this temple, prepare to be blown away by the elegant entrance and two-tiered orange roof alongside the intricate dragons adorning the exterior.
 If you wish to purchase religious accessories, you can get them here, as they are sold inside.

-When you walk along the Miri Handicraft Centre, you will realise how this small centre along Jalan Brooke has made a name for itself as a popular attraction for both locals and tourists alike.
+When you visit the Miri Handicraft Centre, you will realise how this small centre along Jalan Brooke has made a name for itself as a popular attraction for locals and tourists alike.
 The traditional handmade products here truly highlight the craftsmanship of the “Dayak” people in Sarawak, particularly the textiles or handbags.
-You don’t have to worry about sweating here, as it is air-conditioned so that you can shop in comfort at your own pace.
-The Miri Handicraft Centre is truly the one-stop for anyone wishing to experience Sarawak’s vibrant culture.
+With so many things to see and buy here, this centre is one of the best Miri attractions for anyone wishing to experience Sarawak’s vibrant culture.

 The Gunung Mulu National Park is a UNESCO World Heritage Site, and it’s easy to see why.
-The park consists of rainforest, caves, rivers, and many other natural wonders; besides being home to the world’s most significant cave passage in Deer Cave, scientists have explored for over 50 years since its discovery in 1958.
+This Miri attraction consists of rainforests, caves, rivers, and many other natural wonders; besides being home to the world’s most significant cave passage Deer Cave, scientists have explored it for over 50 years since its discovery in 1958.
 Resembling a scene from sci-fi movies, the most distinctive features of this park are the razor-sharp limestone pinnacles and soaring mountains.
-If you’re looking for an adventure-packed holiday destination, then this place should be on your bucket list.
+This place should be on your bucket list if you’re looking for an adventure-packed holiday destination.

-You can do a wide range of activities here, such as cave exploring, boat riding, or mountain climbing.
-You can choose to stay inside or outside the National Park.
+You can do various activities here, such as cave exploring, boat riding, or mountain climbing.
+You can also choose to stay inside or outside the National Park.
 Inside, the accommodation choices are air-conditioned bungalows and shared hostel facilities, whereas, outside the park, you can stay in the luxurious Marriott Resort or any other homestay.
-The park is open daily, from 8 am to 5 pm daily, with an entrance fee of RM10.
+The park is open daily from 8 AM to 5 PM, with an entrance fee of RM10.

-Anyone would recognise the name “Gua Niah” after studying it frequently for Geography and History exams in school, right?
-Then it is no surprise that the Niah National Park has a reputation for its network of sprawling caves.
-Situated just 100 kilometres from Miri, it is certainly more accessible than Gunung Mulu National Park.
-On top of that, you will find a variety of geological wonders such as stalactites, stalagmites, and even ancient cave paintings here.
+The Niah National Park is famous for its extensive network of caves.
+Situated just 100 kilometres from Miri city centre, it is more accessible than Gunung Mulu National Park.
+As you visit this place, you will find a variety of geological wonders such as stalactites, stalagmites, and even ancient cave paintings here.

-The park has a visitor centre and suitable accommodation, with easy access thanks to the extensive network of plank walks.
-Open from 8 am to 1 pm every day, including public holidays, this spot is undoubtedly a must-see attraction that caters to any individual of any interest.
-A flashlight is essential and proper walking shoes since caves are unlit and can be slippery from the constant dripping of bat guano from the ceiling.
+This park also has a visitor centre and suitable accommodation for the convenience of the visitors.
+Open from 8 AM to 1 PM every day, including public holidays, this spot is undoubtedly a must-see attraction that caters to any individual of any interest.
+A flashlight and proper walking shoes are essential since caves are unlit and can be slippery from the constant dripping of bat guano from the ceiling.

-A highlight of the city, locals know it as Tanjung Lobang.
-It is fondly associated with a beach with two characteristic piers that stretch along the South China Sea.
-It is famous for its warm, gentle waters, where families play in the sand while swimming close to shore or fishing off-shore.
-Mirages fill up distant skies at sunset, turning them orange, purple-red, sometimes looking like an endless carpet spread across the earth.
+This Miri attraction, also known as Tanjung Lobang among the locals, is fondly associated with a beach with two characteristic piers that stretch along the South China Sea.
+It is famous for its warm, gentle waters, where families play in the sand while swimming close to shore or fishing offshore.
+Mirages fill up distant skies at sunset, turning them orange, purple-red, and sometimes looking like an endless carpet spread across the earth.

-If you get hungry from all the fun, a food centre called Taman Selera offers fresh seafood that you can enjoy while watching the sunset and feeling the sea breeze.
-It is reasonably accessible via taxi or bus, but you can stay nearby in hotels like Parkcity Everly Hotel and Miri Marriot Hotel, or any other nearby homestay.
+If you get hungry from all the fun, a food centre called Taman Selera offers fresh seafood you can enjoy while watching the sunset and feeling the sea breeze.
+It is reasonably accessible via taxi or bus, but you can stay nearby in hotels like Parkcity Everly Hotel, Miri Marriot Hotel, or any other nearby homestay.